xueyouchao/xueyouchao.github.io-hexo/source/about/resume.md

 Projects Demos: [http://youchaosdevelopment.blogspot.com/2009/03/few-videos-show-my-editor.html](http://youchaosdevelopment.blogspot.com/2009/03/few-videos-show-my-editor.html)

 [**3D C++ Game: World of Champloo**](http://youchaosdevelopment.blogspot.com/2009/02/world-of-champloo.html)
-Our team with 2 programmers and 3 artists developed this game with split screen version(using XBOX controller) and networking version in less than 2 months in 2008 using OGRE3D for 3D rendering engine, Physx for Physics engine, OpenAL for game audio, CEGUI for ingame GUI, Raknet for UDP networking communication.
+Our team with 2 programmers and 3 artists developed this game for Dare to be Digital competition exibited in Edinburgh International Conference Center.
+We completed the game with split screen version(using XBOX controller) and networking version in less than 2 months in 2008 using OGRE3D for 3D rendering engine, Physx for Physics engine, OpenAL for game audio, CEGUI for ingame GUI, Raknet for UDP networking communication.

 [**3D Game Editor for OGRE3D Engine with .net**](http://youchaosdevelopment.blogspot.com/2009/03/few-videos-show-my-editor.html)